The Thirty-Ninth Annual

 Two fantastic callers!

-On-line Registration starts June 2nd.
-Please check back or contact Kelli below to be added to our email list and receive reminder emails.
+On-line Registration starts on June 1.
+Please check back or contact Marisa below to be added to our email list and receive reminder emails.

-Meals: There will be an ongoing snack table with lots of goodies throughout the weekend, plus a scrumptious lunch on Saturday and Sunday.
+Meals: Enjoy an ongoing snack table with lots of goodies throughout the weekend, plus a light lunch on Saturday and Sunday.
 (We will do our best with a variety of food; however, please be aware that not all diets will be accommodated.)
 Dinners are on your own.
 Many restaurants and a large supermarket are within walking distance.

-Facility: Harvest Moon will be held entirely at the Carrillo Recreation Center located at 100 E. Carrillo St., Santa Barbara, CA 93101.
+Facility: Harvest Moon is held entirely at the Carrillo Recreation Center located at 100 E. Carrillo St., Santa Barbara, CA 93101.
 The Historic Carrillo Ballroom is located in the heart of downtown Santa Barbara.
 This ballroom has a spring-loaded, maple floor, and it is one of the finest in the country for dancing.
-There is also a landscaped front and rear courtyard, a wonderful balcony in the dance hall, a large snack room, a lunch room, and the Moon Lounge, which will have fun raffle items, a place to get a massage, and an area for music jams.
+There is also a landscaped front and rear courtyard, a wonderful balcony in the dance hall, a large snack room, and the Moon Lounge, which will have fun raffle items, a place to get a massage, and an area for music jams.

 Accommodations: There are many hotels and airbnb’s around Santa Barbara.
 Campgrounds are available at El Capitán, Refugio, and in Carpinteria.
 If housing is requested, every attempt will be made to house or tent participants from out of town with local dancers.